HansSchouten/NetFlowAnomalyDetection/README.md

 5. If there is no SDK, create a one with the "+" sign top left, then click "JDK", select your JDK home directory and click "OK".
 Otherwise simply select your SDK.
 6. Continue by clicking "Next" again and finish the import.

+Create a IntelliJ Build Artifact by:
+1. Go to *Build* and then to *Build Artifacts* and then to *Edit*
+2. Add a new Build Artifact
+3. Output the jar in: c:\flink\jars
+4. Choose as main class: *org.apache.flink.streaming.examples.kafka.ReadFromKafka*

 Create a Maven Run configuration by:
 1. Go to *Run* and then to *Edit Configurations*
 2. Add a new Maven configuration